 When you think of fleas or ticks, you likely think of your pets.
 This is because these parasitic pests frequently go after dogs, cats, and other animals.
 However, they can be quite a nuisance for people, as well.
 In order to avoid dealing with either ticks or fleas, it’s important to know how to recognize the signs of their activity.
 More often than not, the signs of fleas or ticks can be seen on your pets: odd behavior, excessive scratching habits, and even welts on their skin.

-Here at Leo's Pest Control Services, Inc, we know how distressing it can be to deal with either of these pests.
+Here at Leo's Pest Control, we know how distressing it can be to deal with either of these pests.
 Our experts are here to help you learn how to recognize the signs of a flea or tick infestation in your Bristol home.

 Can You See Fleas or Ticks?

 Fleas and ticks are both minuscule insects.
 In fact, neither get to be any bigger than about 1/8″.
 That said, you can still see fleas and ticks if you know what you are looking for.
 The easiest thing to do is to look for the signs of their activity.
 Some of the top signs of ticks or fleas are as follows:

 - Adult fleas on your pets, which are often grouped together and hidden in the hind legs, head, or neck.
 Ticks are often in the same locations but are found alone.

 - If your pet has fleas, they may exhibit strange behavior including scratching, hair loss, restlessness, and bumps on their skin.